dcortales/compute_fsle_ftlv/README.md

 ## Installation and Usage

-The Fortran module used independently or compiled into a Python-compatible library using f2py with the following command:
+The Fortran module used independently or compiled into a Python-compatible library using `f2py`.
+To compile with `f2py`, run:

 ```bash
 f2py -c -m ftlv_fsle_pdua_iv ftlv_fsle_pdua_iv.f90
 ```

-Once compiled, the module can be imported as a library and used in compute_fsle.py and compute_ftlv.py scripts.
+Once compiled, the module can be imported as a library and used in `compute_fsle.py` and `compute_ftlv.py` scripts.

 ## Requirements